 - Short-term ocean acidification due to the excess CO2;

-- Short-term ocean warming due to excess GHGs;
+- Short-term ocean warming and deoxygenation due to excess GHGs;

 - Delayed atmospheric warming due to excess GHGs.

 These core facts tell us how GHGs must be managed.
-Ocean acidification will require a decrease specifically in the CO2 concentration and the mitigation of CO2 emissions.
-Ocean and atmospheric warming, on the other hand, will require decreases in the concentrations of all GHGs as well as the mitigation of their emissions.
+Ocean acidification will require a decrease specifically in the CO2 concentration and the reduction of CO2 emissions.
+Ocean warming and deoxygenation, as well as atmospheric warming, will require decreases in the concentrations of all GHGs as well as the reductions of their emissions.

-In contrast to this two-pronged GHG approach, mainstream sources promote emissions mitigation almost exclusively.
-(I ignore adaptation because this addresses effects rather than causes.)
+In contrast to this two-pronged GHG approach, mainstream sources promote emissions reductions almost exclusively.
 This difference may seem strange because all my information was derived from the mainstream: the IPCC, NASA, NOAA, the EPA, the US military, the National Academy of Sciences, etc.

 It is only when these two falsehoods are embraced that the emissions-only approach makes any sense.
-In this distorted version of reality, cutting our GHG emissions will be sufficient to control ocean acidification and warming, and it will be effective in slowing climate change.
-As well, the geoengineering method of carbon dioxide removal becomes superfluous.
-Without concentrations to decrease, there is no need to remove carbon dioxide from the atmosphere.
+In this distorted version of reality, cutting our GHG emissions will be sufficient to control ocean degradation and will be effective in slowing climate change.
+As well, the geoengineering method of GHG removals becomes superfluous.
+Without concentrations to decrease, there is no need to remove GHGs from the atmosphere.
 Commentators are thus free to ridicule this method as a menacing techno-fix proposed by mad scientists and unhinged analysts.

 One last point: the unacknowledged existence of two distinct GHG models explains why such a model rarely sees the light of day.
 If the scientific model were shown, it would reveal that the emissions-only response is futile.
 If the falsified model were shown instead, the mainstream’s pretense of scientific integrity would be shattered.
 This is a classic bind, with avoidance as the only escape.